Thai Real Estate As An Investment | SunwayEstates

 • Withholding tax - 1%

-However normally developer pays most of it with the buyer paying only 1%.
+However, the developer usually pays most of it with the buyer paying only 1%.

-In case of resale specific taxes can vary based on the property price and duration of ownership.
-It needs to be noted that in case of resale, appraised value is used for calculation of transfer fee and withholding tax, which is normally lower than transaction price.
+In the case of resale, specific taxes can vary based on the property price and duration of ownership.
+It must be noted that in the case of resale, the appraised value is used for the calculation of transfer fees and withholding tax, which is normally lower than the transaction price.

 Based on Global Property Guide data